fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ### Thursday (Apr 11)
 {% include alert.html class='danger' title='Campus History Test' text="
 - Building off our testfiles exercise: for today, put a sample Markdown file for your UNM space (with appropriate file name) in our repository.
-We're not using the `testfiles` folder anymore [essays folder in the docs folder](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays).
+We're not using the `testfiles` folder anymore, but rather our [essays folder in the docs folder](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays).
+In this folder you'll see an `images` directory and my `mesa-vista-hall.md` sample file.
-- You don't have to have done any research---you can simply use the text from [my sample](https://raw.githubusercontent.com/unm-campus-histories/spaces/master/docs/essays/mesa-vista-hall.md).
-Simply copy and paste this text into your editor, save it as a text file, and drag and drop it into the essays folder, as you did before.
+- You don't have to have done any research---you can simply use the text from [my sample file](https://raw.githubusercontent.com/unm-campus-histories/spaces/master/docs/essays/mesa-vista-hall.md).
+Simply copy and paste this text into your editor---including the info at the very top--- save it as a text file, and drag and drop it into the essays folder, as you did in the previous exercise.
-- TIP: You can also create a file directly on GitHub by using the 'Create New File' button, and copying and pasting text into the editor window.
+- PRO TIP: You can also create a file directly on GitHub by using the 'Create New File' button, and copying and pasting text into the editor window.
-- Be sure you can get at least one image to show up that you've saved in our [images folder](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays/images).
+- Your place holder file needs to display at least one image that you've saved in our [images folder](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays/images).
-- You need to make sure the block of code that loads the image is customized to your image by changing the `caption` and `source` fields.
 - You can add images as you have created files.
 Navigate to the the images folder and either dragging and dropping a single file, or click on 'choose your files' and select a bunch at once (much easier!).
+- You need to make sure the block of code that loads the image is customized to your image by changing the `caption` and `source` fields.
 - Notice that the GitHub page for your file (like [the Mesa Visa one](https://github.com/unm-campus-histories/spaces/blob/master/docs/essays/mesa-vista-hall.md)) makes your Markdown look nice but doesn't display images.
 - To see if your images are working, go to your live webpage, which is at a URL like `https://unm-campus-histories.github.io/spaces/essays/mesa-vista-hall` except you need to replace `mesa-vista-hall` with the name of your file.
 - Your webpage can take up to ten minutes to refresh when you make changes--usually just one or two minutes, but please be patient.
 Save yourself frustration by BEING CAREFUL with punctuation, ESPECIALLY WHEN CUTTING AND PASTING.